 I’ve always liked Klimt, most famous surely for The Kiss, a large reproduction of which hung on the wall in the house that I grew up in.
 When I had my first child I remember sending out a card featuring the charming maternal part of the Three Ages of Women.
 Schiele, meanwhile, equally talented, feels much darker.
 I’ve seen two joint exhibitions of their work.
 One was in Paris in 2018 at the incredible digital art museum Atelier des Lumières.

 The work was recreated on a massive scale, set to music, and the images dissolved and were reassembled before our eyes.
-It sounded like it would be excellent, or cheesy, or some infernal combination of the two – but it worked brilliantly.
+It sounded like it had the potential to be excellent, or incredibly cheesy, or some infernal combination of the two – but thankfully it worked brilliantly.
 Klimt was a perfect choice for this exercise in dematerialisation, because his art – as here with the Water Nymphs of 1899 – often seems to be in the process of simply melting into the air.

 I was inspired, and bought a book on Klimt – whose work only achieved mass popularity in the 1960s – in the gift shop, but was then put off by all the French (bearing in mind I actually did French at degree level, go figure), and it still languishes unread in my book pile.
 Think of all the extra facts I could include if I only read the bloody thing.